AfeefRazick/sortingVisualiser/README.md

 - JavaScript (VanillaJS)

 ## How to Use

 To use this website, you can visite this url [non-existent] or clone the repository via Github.

 ## Credits

 This project was largely self implemented with little to no reference to other sorting visualisers.
 This was done as attempt to use my own implementation of a sorting visualiser as a learning excercise.

+## License

+This project is licensed under the MIT License license.
+See the MIT-LICENSE file for details.